 Long Term Care when a change in level of care is required is funded by private insurance, private pay or Medicaid benefits.
 Consumers select from; home health service while aging at home, assisted living facilities or nursing home placement.

-The Medicare Nursing Home Compare site (https://www.medicare.gov/nursinghomecompare/search.html) is the national database and provides oversight of the nation’s nursing homes.
+The Medicare Nursing Home Compare site (https://www.medicare.gov/nursinghomecompare/search.html) is the national database and oversite of the nation’s nursing homes.
 Each State has their own Department of Elder Affairs or Health Affairs that monitors Assisted Living Facilities or using ElderCare Locator (http://www.eldercare.gov/Eldercare.NET/Public/Index.aspx).

 When do you visit Long Term Care facilities?

 Columbo solved his mysteries by collecting information and looking for clues.
-Real life does not wrap up as neatly as a television mystery, but we can use the same skills for making the best long term care choices.
+Real life does not wrap up so neatly as a television mystery but we can use the same skills for making the best long-term care choices.